-Human Instruments is an organisation which researches, designs and develops high quality musical technology and instruments in design collaboration with people with physical disabilities.
+Human Instruments is an organisation which researches, designs and develops high quality Accesible Music Technology (AMT) and instruments in design collaboration with disabled musicians.

 Society has created barriers for disabled people to receive an education or build a profession in music.

 We create opportunity by designing and building beautifully crafted musical devices to complement and rival traditional orchestral instruments.

 We are committed to bringing about a shift in music culture as powerful as the Paralympic games.

 We have worked closely with the British Paraorchestra and Friends, an inclusive orchestra of incredible musicians.

 We have been a part of truly innovative and inspirational musical spectacles and it is our vision to bring talented disabled musicians, performers and composers to the world stage.

 Human Instruments is actively seeking collaborative projects, financial support and welcoming new players and team members to create professional Accesible Music Technology.

 Human Instruments was founded by London-based father and son team Rolf Gehlhaar and Vahakn Matossian.
 Rolf was a composer of instrumental electronic and computer music.
 He was a pioneer in musical interactivity and has developed a system named SOUND=SPACE sine the late 70′s.
 Other works include generative visuals and music, computer-aided composition and performance instruments and computer controlled kinetic sculptures exhibited at Kinetica Museum London and in private collections internationally.

 After studying Philosophy and Science at Yale University and postgraduate studies in Music at the University of California, Berkeley, he was hired by Karlheinz Stockhausen for three years after which he became a freelance composer and performer.
 He received over 50 major commissions, prizes and appointments at the worlds leading international electronic and computer music research institutions.
 RG 1943 - 2019

-Vahakn Mastossian MA Rca is a music specialist and product designer working internationally from London.
+Vahakn Matossian MA Rca is a music specialist and product designer working internationally from London.